alexiaschn/ateliers_ia/seances/25-10-09_correctionAtelierIA.md

 La correction bibliographique : 'la barrière du dernier kilomètre' [@monjourBarriereDernierKilometre2025]

-## Quelle conséquence concrétement ?

-deux points de vue :
-- La correction a un impact sur la manière dont le texte est reçu.
-Le pdv des outils : peaufiner pour 'convey at best' tes idées, respecter les idées de l'auteurice.
-- "Écrire c'est réécrire." donc laisser la correction à la machine c'est laisser une partie importante du travail intellectuel.
-    - surtout si on considère les pratiques réelles où l'écriture est faite d'itération avec des étapes de corrections et des relectures.
-    - ce qui était rationalisé dans le monde de l'imprimé avec le système ddes 'épreuves' à al soumission d'un manuscrit.

-À quel moment est-ce que cette étape intervient ?
-Et quelle est la conséquence d'automatiser cette étape ?

-- au cours de la rédaction ?
-    - évanouissement des versions intermédiaires (suppression vs. versioning) ?
-- à la fin de la rédaction ?

-## Changement de paradigme

-de la correction ortho-typo à la reformulation au fait de masquer le fait que le texte ait été écrit par une IA.

 ## L'alignement des valeurs et le système de valeurs

 >« The problem of achieving agreement between our true preferences and the objective we put into the machine is called the value alignment problem: the values or objectives put into Value alignment problem the machine must be aligned with those of the human. » [@russellArtificialIntelligenceModern2022a, p.
 23]

 L'intelligence humaine commence là où celle de la machine s'arrête.
-Si on découvre de nouvelles capacités à la machine alors on enlève cette capicité de la définition de l'intelligence humaine. « More than fifteen years ago Hilary Putnam identified the old problem we face to this day: ‘The question that won’t go away is how much what we call intelligence presupposes the rest of human nature’ (1988: LET} » ([McCarty, 2005, p.
-41](zotero://select/library/items/7GB6UIS6)) ([pdf](zotero://open-pdf/library/items/YYXNRKV9?page=63&annotation=CMSKVFSW))
+Si on découvre de nouvelles capacités à la machine alors on enlève cette capicité de la définition de l'intelligence humaine. « More than fifteen years ago Hilary Putnam identified the old problem we face to this day: ‘The question that won’t go away is how much what we call intelligence presupposes the rest of human nature’ (1988: LET} » [@mccartyHumanitiesComputing2005, p.
+41]

 Autrement dit, si on laisse à la machine cette tâche c'est qu'on tend à l'estimer comme peu valorisante dans notre système de valeur actuel.
 Quelles conséquences est-ce que déléguer cette partie du travail a sur notre travail ?

-## Des 'petites corrections finales' ?
+## Des 'petites' corrections finales ?

 >Currently, academic publishers only allow the use of ChatGPT and similar tools to improve the readability and language of research articles.
 However, the ethical boundaries and acceptable usage of AI in academic writing are still undefined, and neither humans nor AI detection tools can reliably identify text generated by AI [@homolakExploringAdoptionChatGPT2023]